-First off, most people do not feel the effects of altitude sickness.
-It is not related to age, gender or fitness level.
-Those who do suffer the effects of altitude sickness can be categorized under two types - mild and severe.
-Those who travel to moderate altitudes - such as Denver at 5,280 feet above sea level - may experience altitude sickness conditions for a day or two as the body adjusts.
-Mild sufferers may experience symptoms similar to the flu.
+Most Aspen visitors do not experience altitude sickness, and those who do cannot attribute their symptoms to age, gender, or fitness level.
+Even those who travel to moderate altitudes, such as Denver at 5,280 feet above sea level, may experience altitude sickness conditions for a day or two as their bodies adjust.
 Travelers who look to go to high altitudes, such as 14,000 feet, are more at risk for severe altitude sickness.
 (Severe sickness is not common under 8,000 feet.)

-High Altitude Pulmonary Edema (HAPE) is a progressive breathlessness sensation attributed to dilated blood vessels in the lungs that is often recognized by its signature "frothy" cough.
-If not treated, fluid can fill the lungs and potentially cause - heart failure.
+HAPE starts with a progressive breathlessness sensation attributed to dilated blood vessels in the lungs that is often recognized by its signature frothy cough.
+If not treated, fluid can fill the lungs and potentially cause heart failure.
 People with conditions such as asthma are more susceptible to HAPE.

-High Altitude Cerebra Edema (HACE) is similar, although it affects the blood vessels in the brain, which can lead to dangerous brain swelling.
+HACE is similar, although it affects the blood vessels in the brain, which can lead to dangerous brain swelling.

-Drink Water.
+- Drink water.
 Drink as much water as you can.
 Fluids will help the body adjust.
 Stay away from alcohol or caffeine.
 Mix one-half water with one-half Gatorade for added electrolytes.
 Aspen has a great public water supply, and bottled water is available at several locations around town.
 Try for 3-4 quarts per day!

-Meds, Part 3.
+- Supplements.
+Taking an anti-inflammatory like Aleve or Advil may help with the discomfort and headaches.
+Do not take sleeping pills.
 Gingko has been known to enhance circulation, which means more oxygen in your body.
 Studies show taking a gingko extract can be effective if taken one day before arrival, but is more effective if taken five days prior.